redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 While Jest can test your code, [Storybook](https://storybook.js.org/) can be used to catalog and test your UI.
 They call themselves a "frontend workshop for building UI components in isolation" and we couldn't agree more.
 Build your components separate from your app, even having props be dynamic while viewing their effects.

-Redwood adds data mocking for Storybook so that you can display components that would normally be populated with data from GraphQL, but without even needing a server running.
+Redwood adds data mocking for Storybook so that you can display components that would normally be populated with data from GraphQL, but without needing a server running.

 ![image](https://github.com/redwoodjs/redwood/assets/300/2753a292-01d4-41b9-9975-edc1f8c1c3ac)